SumoLogic/sumologic-documentation/docs/send-data/reference-information/time-reference.md

    :::
    :::warning requirements
    * Your custom timestamp format must follow our supported [timestamp conventions](time-reference.md).
    * When you specify a custom format, provide us with the timestamp format (and optionally a regex) to help locate the desired timestamp in your log line format.
-If you don't provide a locator, we’ll scan the entire log message for a timestamp matching the given format by default.
+If you do not provide a locator, we’ll scan the entire log message for a timestamp matching the given format by default.
 You can also test some sample log lines and see if we can parse the new format.
    * When providing multiple custom formats, specify the most common format first.
 The Collector will process each custom format in the order provided.
 Once a timestamp is located, no further timestamp checking is done.
    * If no timestamps are located that match your custom formats, the Collector will still attempt to automatically locate the log's timestamp.
    :::